Dassault Mirage G: Mirage G

 The first variable-sweep aircraft from Dassault emerged as the single-engined, two-seat Mirage G fighter in 1967, essentially a swing wing version of the Mirage F2.
 The wings were swept at 22 degrees when fully forward and 70 degrees when fully aft and featured full-span double-slotted trailing edge flaps and two-position leading edge flaps.

+The first flight was 18 November 1967.
+The plane was generally well received, however it crashed on 13 January 1971, following total loss of electrical power.